 Worm gear reducers are right angle speed reducers used in applications involving low horsepower.
-Worm gear reducers maintain high gear ratios, high shock tolerance and compact design.
+Worm gear reducers maintain high gear ratios, high shock tolerance, and compact design.

-as well as being well known in the farming, automotive and manufacturing industries.
-The major parts of this gear box involve a helical gear, which has shallow teeth that are cut diagonally.
+A subcategory of speed reducers, worm gear speed reducers involve a major speed reducing configuration called right angle as well as being well known in the farming, automotive, and manufacturing industries.
+The major parts of this gearbox involve a helical gear, which has shallow teeth that are cut diagonally.
 Helical gears are known for their smooth and quiet operation, and when they are a part of the worm gear reducer they are the output gears, or the gears connected to the engine.
-A worm gear is another significant part in the worm gear reducer system, the input gear that is shaped like a screw with diagonal cuts like the helical gear, which is why they are often paired together.
+A worm gear is another significant part of the worm gear reducer system, the input gear is shaped like a screw with diagonal cuts like the helical gear, which is why they are often paired together.
 The two gears are able to convert a high speed and low torque input into the opposite; a high torque level with low speed.
-It is a small and sleek gear box, which means it is less expensive then other gear boxes and also has impressive shock absorption.
+It is a small and sleek gearbox, which means it is less expensive than other gear boxes and also has impressive shock absorption.

 Applications of Worm Gear Reducers